mgiuffrida/mgiuffrida.github.io/_posts/2015-06-27-building-vim-on-windows.md

 explaining what you need for a frustration-free experience.
 A complete working project is also available at [https://github.com/mgiuffrida/vim](https://github.com/mgiuffrida/vim).

+> Instructions updated 1/28/2017 for Vim 8.0 and confirmed on Windows 10.

 ## Get the tools

 You'll want to grab a recent edition of [Visual Studio][vs] for its compilers.